Clark State Community College / Springfield Regional School of Nursing

 Students are asked to sign a form certifying that they have read, understand, and are able to perform the Technical Standards of the Student Nurse when applying to the program.
 These Technical Standards are also reviewed at the program orientation session.
 Attendance at this session is required for all students who have been accepted to start the nursing program's technical courses.

-The RN program is a space limited program that admits students twice a year in fall and spring semesters.
+Admissions Requirements: The RN program is a space limited program that admits students twice a year in fall and spring semesters.
 In addition to applying to the college, students must apply to the program.
 Minimum grade point average, reading, writing, math, and science requirements must be met prior to applying to the RN program.
+Applicants must complete the TEAS test (Test of Essential Academic Skills).
 Completion of the minimum requirements and application to the program does not guarantee admission to the program.
 Entry to the nursing program is competitive and based on academic achievements.
-Detailed information about the RN program’s competitive admission criteria, process, timeline, and forms are available in the Petitioning/Application Process for Health programs area of Clark State’s web site.
+Detailed information about the RN Evening program’s competitive admission criteria, process, timeline, and forms are available on the Admissions Space Limited Programs web page.